sympy/sympy/doc/src/modules/physics/mechanics/examples/multi_degree_freedom_holonomic_system.rst

 =========================================

-In this example we demonstrate the use of the functionality provided in :mod:`sympy.physics.mechanics` for deriving the equations of motion (EOM) of a holonomic system that includes both particles and rigid bodies with contributing forces and torques, some of which are specified forces and torques.
+In this example we demonstrate the use of the functionality provided in :mod:`sympy.physics.mechanics` for deriving the equations of motion (EOMs) of a holonomic system that includes both particles and rigid bodies with contributing forces and torques, some of which are specified forces and torques.
 The system is shown below: